-The following draft of university library standards has been prepared by a joint committee established by the Association of Research Libraries and the Association of College and Research Libraries for this purpose.
-This committee was appointed in December 1975 with the charge to develop university library standards for submission to ARL and ACRL.
-The committee has accomplished its task, and the following document, which is the result of its work, has now been submitted.
-To facilitate ACRL membership review of this document, it is being published in this issue of College & Research Libraries News.
+The following statement of university library standards has been prepared by a joint committee established by the Association of Research Libraries and the Association of College and Research Libraries.
+A draft of the statement appeared in the April 1978 issue of College & Research Libraries News.